katie-rey/udemy-algorithm-notes/data_structures/data-structures.md

 - Binary Trees can have any value types but at most two children for each parent
 - Binary Search Trees are more specific, nodes to the left are less, nodes to the right are greater
 - We can serach Trees using BFS and DFS

+### Heaps and Binary Heaps

+MaxBinaryHeap

+- Each parent has at most two child nodes
+- Value of parent node is always greater than the value of child node
+- No relationship between children nodes (left and right as per a BST does not count here)
+- BH is as compact as possible, children nodes are as full as possible and are filled out left first